-Black Dog Campaign – the removal of the stigma surrounding mental illness, its research and its support.
+The removal of the stigma surrounding mental illness, its research and its support.
 An example of the kind of project that can be run within the organisation.
 Starting a similar campaign to this but focusing it on all members who are wanting to help, or who are suffering with mental health problems, could potentially be a worthwhile venture.
 A large portion of Freemasons in England can take the idea out into the wider world and help to educate those on mental health in their workplaces and other social events where they are able to raise the need to talk about their feelings and emotions instead of keeping it all inside their head, which can lead to future implications.

-The Samaritans, a helpdesk / call centre for those in need.
+A helpdesk / call centre for those in need.
 Supporting fellow charities which fulfil a job like this can be a way for brethren to reach out to those who they do not know if they feel they are uncomfortable talking with friends.
 This is just one example of how we can help other charities in order to reach the same aim regarding mental health and helping to reduce the effect it can have on people in this modern world.

 mental health is not a new thing it can affect anyone of any age

 Mental health awareness is an important topic in this current age, and as a whole nation it is apparent that more and more people are focusing on how they can help those who are suffering with mental health conditions, as well as raising awareness of the different illnesses people are affected by.